-What Not to Do When Helping Someone on Drugs Begin Rehab
+What Not to Do When Helping Somone on Drugs Begin Treatment

 Being told you have a substance use disorder can be a difficult thing to hear, and if you’re in denial, it can be even harder to deal with your friends and family telling you to seek help.
-For optimal results, there are several things you should avoid doing when planning how to help someone on drugs.
+For optimal results, there are several things you should avoid doing when planning how to help someone on drugs seek professional treatment.